Seed beads that are strung onto a string are ideal for embedding into Epoxy Clay!

 13. Let cure for up to 12 hours.

-14. To make sure the Seed Beads are fully embedded into the Crystal Clay, the next step involves applying a grout.
-Repeat Step 4 and mix up another small batch of the Crystal Clay.
+14. To make sure the Seed Beads are fully embedded into the Epoxy Clay, the next step involves applying a grout.
+Repeat Step 4 and mix up another small batch of the Epoxy Clay.
 Once the clay is mixed, pat the clay into a very thin patty.

 15. Wet your fingers and clay, causing the clay to be super moist.